harveyt/harveyt.github.io/_drafts/tools-of-the-trade.markdown

 However, most of my work is done on a laptop.
-This way I can sit at the desk at home and connect to an external monitor, or sit on the sofa, or at the dinner table by the view, or in the coffee shop, or library, or show my work to somebody in their home/office.
+This way I can sit at the desk at home and connect to an external monitor, or sit on the sofa, or at the dinner table by the view, or in the coffee shop, or library, or show my work to somebody while on the bus...

 My primary concern was portability, but does that mean you sacrifice power?
 Well, you can get close, but it does cost a lot